insightfinder/InsightAgent/sar/@CONFIGVARS.md

 ### Config Variables
 * `metrics`: Metrics to report to InsightFinder.
 Multiple `sar` flags have been grouped as below; see `man sar` for more information on each flag.
+By default, all metrics but `network6` are reported.
     * `os`: `-vw` (host level)
     * `mem`: `-Rr` (host level only)
     * `paging`: `-BSW` (host level only)